DatavenueLiveObjects/Azure-IoT-Hub-connector-to-install-on-Azure/README.md

 ![Groups 2](./assets/groups_2.png)

 #### lo-messages-topic
-Name of the FIFO queue for messages from devices belong to *lo-devices-group* To create such queue you need to login to Orange Web Portal an go to **Data -> FIFO**
+Name of the FIFO queue for messages from devices belong to *lo-devices-group*.
+To create such queue you need to login to Orange Web Portal an go to **Data -> FIFO**

 ![FIFO 1](./assets/fifo_1.png)